 I must say that this is my favorite look personally but I had even more ideas.

-Unique Non-Wreath Decorations for Your Home Sign
+Unique Non-Wreath Decorations For Your Home Sign

 Do you know those small metal things that are in the garden section?
 Use those instead of a wreath!

-This small butterfly would be great all spring and summer.
-You could even use a flamingo SVG to make a vinyl piece for the O for summer.
+This small butterfly would be great all Spring and Summer.
+You could even use a flamingo SVG to make a vinyl piece for the ”O” for summer.

 You can also look in the wood decor area.

-Here I picked up a small football that would be perfect for fall.
 The point is that with this sign, the possibilities are endless!
 So, be sure to make your own wreath home sign soon!

 New to Cricut?